ahsaxyz/fiona-agent/security.md

 # Security Policy

-Please report vulnerabilities privately by opening a security issue.

-This repository is experimental and evolving.
+This project is experimental and not intended for production use.

+If you discover a vulnerability, please open a private issue or contact the maintainer.

+Dependencies should be kept up to date and reviewed regularly.